-Figure~\ref{fig:Dubins} shows the (underapproximative) open-loop stochastic reach set computed by Algorithm~\ref{algo:poly} (convex chance constrained approach).
-The open-loop controller computed by Algorithm~\ref{algo:poly} contains the spread of the simulated trajectories within the target tube, as shown for one of the vertices of $\uFSRAset$.
+Figure~\ref{fig:Dubins} shows the underapproximative open-loop stochastic reach set computed by Algorithm~\ref{algo:poly} (convex chance constrained approach).
+The computed open-loop controller contains the spread of the simulated trajectories within the target tube, as shown for one of the vertices of $\uFSRAset$.
 Due to the long time horizon and the large state space, grid-based dynamic programming is infeasible.
-Table~\ref{tab:CWHtime} shows that the conservatism (error has a positive and large mean) in the computed lower bounds at the vertices, due to Boole's inequality.
+Table~\ref{tab:CWHandDubinsTime} shows that the conservatism (approximation error has a positive and large mean) in the computed lower bounds at the vertices, due to Boole's inequality.